Content on this page was generated by AI and has not been manually reviewed.

 What’s the easiest way to protect all my devices at home?

 Install Norton Secure VPN on your primary devices laptop, phone, tablet, etc. and maintain a separate router-level VPN using a provider that offers router support if you want all devices protected via the router.
+Reddit not working with your vpn heres how to fix it fast 2026

 Should I disable IPv6 when using a VPN on my router?